-Given the global gridded nature of the WFDEI data (Weedon et al., 2011, 2014) it is quite likely that there are inconsistencies between these data and those observed at the study sites.
-In particular, the long term grid mean of WFDEI may not match a specific observational site mean.
-To asses this, periods with values in the observational dataset for the sites were used to determine if any biases existed in the WFDEI data.
-Any bias found was then applied to the WFDEI data to create values that could be used to gap-fill the observational dataset whilst maintaining a consistent mean state.
+are inconsistencies between these data and those observed at the study sites.
+In particular, the long-term grid mean of WFDEI may not match a specific observational site mean.
+To assess this, periods with values in the observational dataset for the sites were used to determine if any biases existed in the WFDEI data.
+Any bias found was then applied to the WFDEI data to create values that could be used to gap fill the observational dataset while maintaining a consistent mean state.

-Whilst the forcing data are gap-filled, the observations used to evaluate the models is restricted to periods with valid observational data.
+While the forcing data are gap-filled, the observations used to evaluate the models are restricted to periods with valid observational data.

-2.3 Model description
+c.
+Model description

-The model used for this study was the community land surface model JULES (Joint UK Land Environment Simulator, Best et al., 2011).
-This model uses a tiled approach to represent surface heterogeneity in land cover and by default includes five types of vegetation (two types of trees, two types of grasses and shrubs) and four non-vegetation types (urban, lakes, bare soil and permanent land ice), for which the urban tile represents the impervious surfaces of an urban environment.
+The model used for this study was the community land surface model Joint UK Land Environment Simulator (JULES; Best et al. 2011).
+This model uses a tiled approach to represent surface heterogeneity in land cover and by default includes five types of vegetation (two types of trees, two types of grasses, and shrubs) and four nonvegetation types (urban, lakes, bare soil, and permanent land ice), for which the urban tile represents the impervious surfaces of an urban environment.

-This model has an aerodynamic resistance formulation based upon Monin-Obukhov similarity theory (Monin and Obukhov, 1954), whilst the resistance for surface water comes from either a simple water holding capacity for non-vegetation surfaces, or stomatal resistance for vegetation based upon the photosynthesis model of Collatz et al. (1991, 1992).
-For vegetation, water is extracted from the soil based upon an exponential rooting depth profile, with the e-folding depth (the depth of soil that contains the fraction (1-e-1) of the roots) dependent on vegetation type.
-Trees have a rooting depth profile that primarily has roots in the bottom most layers, whereas grasses have roots that are primarily in the top soil layers.
-The leaf area index (LAI) for vegetated surfaces can vary temporally, but for this study they have been held fixed at their default values for all sites (Best et al., 2011).
+This model has an aerodynamic resistance formulation based upon the Monin-Obukhov similarity theory (Monin and Obukhov 1954), while the resistance for surface water comes from either a simple water holding capacity for nonvegetation surfaces or stomatal resistance for vegetation based upon the photosynthesis model of Collatz et al. (1991, 1992).
+For vegetation, water is extracted from the soil based upon an exponential rooting depth profile, with the e-folding depth [the depth of soil that contains the fraction $(1 - e^{-1})$ of the roots] dependent on vegetation type.
+Trees have a rooting depth profile that primarily has roots in the bottommost layers, whereas grasses have roots that are primarily in the top soil layers.
+The leaf area index (LAI) for vegetated surfaces can vary temporally, but for this study they have been held fixed at their default values for all sites (Best et al. 2011).

-Water infiltration into the soil is determined by the saturated hydraulic conductivity of the soil, with an additional enhancement factor that varies between vegetation types (Best et al., 2011).
-The soil is treated as a one dimensional vertical column and is solved using a finite difference form of the Richards equation (Best et al., 2011).
-The thermal structure of the soil is modeled using the diffusion equation, and the energy equations include the vertical transport of the soil moisture along with phase changes of the water.
-The soil processes for both heat and water are modelled using the same four discrete layers and have increasing thickness with depth, the layer depths being 0.1 m, 0.35 m, 1.0 m and 2.0 m, respectively.
+Water infiltration into the soil is determined by the saturated hydraulic conductivity of the soil, with an additional enhancement factor that varies between vegetation types (Best et al. 2011).
+The soil is treated as a one-dimensional vertical column and is solved using a finite difference form of the Richards equation (Best et al. 2011).
+The thermal structure of the soil is modeled using the diffusion equation, and the energy equations include the vertical transport of the soil processes for both heat and water are modeled using the same four discrete layers and have increasing thickness with depth, the layer depths being 0.10, 0.35, 1.00, and 2.00 m, respectively.
 The bottom boundary conditions for the soil are free drainage and a zero heat flux for energy conservation.

-Results from the PLUMBER (PALS Land sUrface Model Benchmarking Evaluation pRoject) community experiment showed the performance of this model for $Q_H$ and $Q_E$ , at a number of sites with natural surfaces, is comparable to many other land surface models (LSM) (Best et al., 2015).
+Results from the Protocol for the Analysis of Land Surface Models (PALS) Land Surface Model Benchmarking Evaluation Project (PLUMBER) community experiment showed the performance of this model for Q_H and Q_E , at a number of sites with natural surfaces, is comparable to many other land surface models (LSMs; Best et al. 2015).